conan-io/docs/examples/runners/docker/basic.rst

 .. include:: ../../../common/experimental_warning.inc

-First of all you need to have docker installed and running, plus conan and the docker python package.
-In this example we are going to use a virtualenv with both packages.
+First of all you need to have the Docker daemon installed and running, plus Conan and the ``docker`` Python package.
+This tutorial assumes that you are running Conan inside a Python virtual environment, skip the first line if you already have the ``docker`` Python package installed in your virtual environment.

 .. code-block:: bash